bytefish/bytefish.de/blog/blazor_fluentui_container_grid.md

 What really helps when starting out with web applications is a 12-Grid column layout.
 No matter how hard I try, I still have problems centering a `div`, so don't get me started with `flex` and so on.

-Let's just reuse the Bootstrap Grid and provide two wrappers `FluentGridRow` and `FluentGridColumn`.
+Let's just reuse the 12-Column Grid Layout and provide two wrappers `FluentGridRow` and `FluentGridColumn`.

 In the `FluentGridRow.razor` we are adding: